marceloneil/marceloneil.com/content/posts/disk-monitoring-with-smartctl.md

 smartctl -a /dev/ada0
 ```

 As you can probably guess, regularly scheduling tests and scanning for errors can be quite useful.
-That is where `smartd` comes into play, which I will write about in a future post.
+That is where `smartd` comes into play, which you can read more about in my post "[Using smartd](/posts/using-smartd/)".